Best Med Schools in Texas

 Blueprint Prep has over 100 on-demand video explanations and a customizable Study Planner Tool to meet all your study requirements.
 Our exams and interface are the most representative of the real MCAT so you know what to expect when you sit for the test.
 Blueprint MCAT prep has one of the best and most effective courses, which can triple your acceptance rate!
 A recent survey indicates an average increase of 13 points among students who prepared with Blueprint.

 You can take advantage of our time-efficient online course with integrated learning modules that use engaging videos and interactive quizzes.
-You can also save on MCAT Practice Exam bundles by using the code SCORE10.
+You can also save on MCAT Practice Exam bundles.

 Are you feeling too overwhelmed and stressed with MCAT preparations?
 Take things one step at a time and try out the free resources offered by Blueprint.
 Once you are steady and ready to dive into MCAT preparations and even plot your MCAT study schedule (to help you decide when to take the MCAT), we are here to help you.
 Yeehaw!